stocnet/MoNAn/README.md

 The predictors in the model are called “Effects” and they are defined in a list.
-Each effect itself is a list that contains the effect name and additional parameters that it needs.
+Each effect itself is a list that contains the effect name and the additional parameters it needs.

 ``` r
 # create an effects object